-VCHIP is providing third-party evaluation for the Vermont Department of Health’s Vermont State Implementation Grant for Improving Services for Children and Youth with Autism Spectrum Disorders (ASD) and other Developmental Disabilities (DD), through a three-year grant from the Health Resources and Services Administration, Maternal and Child Health Bureau.
+VCHIP provided third-party evaluation for the Vermont Department of Health’s Vermont State Implementation Grant for Improving Services for Children and Youth with Autism Spectrum Disorders (ASD) and other Developmental Disabilities (DD), through a three-year grant from the Health Resources and Services Administration, Maternal and Child Health Bureau.

-- Partnerships are demonstrated between professionals and families of children and youth with ASD/DD in the project and in all aspects of the system of care.
+- Partnerships were demonstrated between professionals and families of children and youth with ASD/DD in the project and in all aspects of the system of care.

-- Children with ASD and other DDs have access to a high quality medical home and access to adequate health insurance and financing of services.
+- Children with ASD and other DDs had access to a high quality medical home and access to adequate health insurance and financing of services.

 - Expanded early and continuous screening for ASD/DD by medical homes, leading to more timely evaluation, diagnosis, and appropriate treatment.

-- Community-based services are organized for easy use by families.
+- Community-based services were organized for easy use by families.

-- Transition to adult health care, work, and independence is successful.
+- Transition to adult health care, work, and independence was successful.

 Findings of the ASD Evaluation

 - 100% of the respondents indicated that the adequacy of early intervention services for children under 3 is very adequate or somewhat adequate.

 - Most of the participants indicated that both medical and community based services are family-centered and culturally competent.